 - Pay Stubs – Last 3 Months

 Once the letter is in hand, it’s time to go buy a house!

-NOTE: In the contract you must have the following written in: “This contract is subject to the City of Killeen First Time Homebuyer Assistance Program”.
-You also are encouraged to sucessfully negotiate for the seller to pay up to 5% of the sales price toward closing costs, as well as secure the first year of a home warranty.
+NOTE: In the contract, you must have the following written in: “This contract is subject to the City of Killeen First Time Homebuyer Assistance Program”.
+You also are encouraged to successfully negotiate for the seller to pay up to 5% of the sales price toward closing costs, as well as secure the first year of a home warranty.
 Finally, you also must include the Notice to Real Property Owner/Seller as part of the contract.

 There are additional steps like coordinating the housing specialist to inspect the home, but most of the steps are identical to purchasing a home conventionally.

 Can I purchase a mobile/modular home with the program?